Anti-Romani sentiment: History

-As nomads, their occupations had to be portable or easily abandoned.
+As nomads, they had to have occupations that were portable or easily abandoned.
 Consequently, many were livestock traders, animal trainers and performers, tinkers (metalworkers and utensil repairers), and musicians; the women practiced fortune-telling, sold potions, begged, and worked as entertainers.
 Because of their involvement in selling love potions and fortune-telling, the Roma often faced persecution.
 Singing and dancing have consistently been the primary means of income for the Romani people.
 Romani people were often harassed by witch hunters.

 Romani people first appeared in the Balkans in the 9th century, followed by western Europe in the early 15th century, and northern Europe in the early 16th century.
-Their arrival in Europe coincided with the persecution Romani people as witches.
+Their arrival in Europe coincided with the persecution of the Romani people as witches.
 Romani people were repeatedly arrested and accused of sorcery and witchcraft because they often dabbled in magical cures and fortune-telling.

-Romani people didn’t self-identify as an ancient Indian national culture when they first arrived in Europe.
+The Romani people didn't self-identify as an ancient Indian national culture when they first arrived in Europe.